17 Amazing Home Remedies for Kennel Cough

 - Repeat 2-3 times per day until the kennel cough is gone.

-In addition to these 17 home remedies for kennel cough, there are a few things you should keep in mind to help get your dog back to their normal state of health as soon as possible.
+In addition to these 17 herbal remedies, there are a few things you should keep in mind to help get your dog back to their normal state of health as soon as possible.

-Did you enjoy this list of home remedies for kennel cough?
+Did you enjoy this list?
 I hope this article will help you and your dog get back to healthier and happier days.
 It is important for me to share any knowledge for pet health so dog families such as yours stay happy and healthy for years to come.
-Have you used any of the above home remedies for kennel cough for your dog?
+Have you used any of the above remedies for your dog?
 If so, which one did you use and how did it work for your dog?
 Comment below with your story or with any questions, I look forward to hearing from you!